Jobsite Sanitation

 • + How many units do I need for a thirty-worker crew?

-Two standard units provide enough waste tank capacity for thirty workers under OSHA 1926.51(c), though an ADA unit is required for public-funded or mixed-gender projects.
+Two standard units accommodate thirty workers under OSHA 1926.51(c), though adding an ADA-compliant stall is necessary for public-funded projects or mixed-gender crews on site.

 • + Can the service day be locked to a specific weekday?

-Monthly contracts get assigned a fixed weekday and route window maintained for the life of the build duration.
+Monthly contracts secure a fixed weekday and route window maintained for the life of the build in Arlington.

 • + What does monthly billing include?